Memberships

 Can you answer any of the other obvious questions?

-This is likely deductible for your business or reimbursable by work's education/etc stipend; just push the same buttons you would for e.g. a WSJ subscription.
+This is likely deductible for your business or reimbursable by your employer's education/etc stipend; just push the same buttons you would for e.g. a WSJ subscription.
 (The IRS says: "To be deductible, a business expense must be both ordinary and necessary.
 An ordinary expense is one that is common and accepted in your industry.
 A necessary expense is one that is helpful and appropriate for your trade or business.")

 If you need substantiation, point the appropriate person at this page and/or your receipts.
 If the email you received doesn't suffice for a receipt, you can get nicely formal-looking PDFs through this Stripe-administered portal.
 This is not the same as the membership portal, due to platform limitations.
 I'm working on fixing them.